XRRCA/SpatLab/templates/reaper/README.md

 To export our Binaural Stereo Track you do the following
   1. Keep most of the settings the same as in the [Third Order Ambisonics](#third-order-ambisonics)
   2. Adjust your settings as followed:
-      + Source: Master mix
+      + Source: `Master mix`
-      + Channels: Stereo
+      + Channels: `Stereo`

+## Contributing

+If you see anything missing or think there is any examples you would like to add, feel free to open an issue or submit a pull-request :notes:

 ### TO-DO ###

 + ~~flowchart of signal flow in project.~~
 + ~~some gifs about sending reverb/delay.~~
 + link to accompanying videos onces edited.
-+ exporting first & higher ambisonic, and binaural mixes.
++ ~~exporting first & higher ambisonic, and binaural mixes.~~